laughingman7743/PyAthena/README.rst

 The data format only supports Parquet.
 The compression format is specified by the ``compression`` parameter in the connection string.

-The ``pyathena.util`` package also has helper methods.
+The ``pyathena.pandas.util`` package also has helper methods.

 .. code:: python

     import pandas as pd
     from pyathena import connect
-    from pyathena.util import to_sql
+    from pyathena.pandas.util import to_sql

     conn = connect(aws_access_key_id="YOUR_ACCESS_KEY_ID",
                    aws_secret_access_key="YOUR_SECRET_ACCESS_KEY",